 - The customer will evaluate the draft.
 If applicable, the customer will supply TechScribe with a list of changes.

 - TechScribe will make the changes that the customer requires, unless the cause problems with the usability or the quality of the documentation.
-TechScribe will supply the customer with a new version of the deliverable item.
+TechScribe will supply the customer with a new version of the supplied item.

 - After the changes, the customer will do one of the following things: